The Surreal Life: Season 1

 The first season of The Surreal Life began airing on January 9, 2003, and starred Gabrielle Carteris, MC Hammer, Corey Feldman, Emmanuel Lewis, Jerri Manthey, Vince Neil, and Brande Roderick.
-Throughout the two-week production, the cast participated in a Survivor-inspired camping trip, a trip to Las Vegas, and a drama-creating Corey Feldman, who married his girlfriend in the season finale.
+Throughout the two-week production, the cast participated in a Survivor-inspired camping trip and a trip to Las Vegas, culminating in the marriage of Corey Feldman, a drama creator in the season, to his girlfriend in the season finale.

 Season 2

 The second season of The Surreal Life began airing on January 11, 2004, and starred Traci Bingham, Trishelle Cannatella, Erik Estrada, Tammy Faye Messner, Ron Jeremy, and Vanilla Ice.
 Some episode plots involved Ron Jeremy's topless porn-star pool party and Tammy Faye's book signing with members of the gay and transgender community.
-In one episode, the cast works at a local retro diner under the management, Vanilla Ice hoists Gary Coleman above the deep fryer, and insists on having the former child star say his catchphrase, "What'chu talkin' 'bout, Willis?" in public after Coleman's Strokes co-star Todd Bridges shows up.
+In one episode, the cast works at a local retro diner under the management of Gary Coleman.
+Vanilla Ice hoists Coleman above the deep fryer, and insists on having the former child star say his catchphrase, "What'chu talkin' 'bout, Willis?" in public after Coleman's Strokes co-star Todd Bridges shows up.
 These acts led the former sitcom star to "fire" Ice and then quit.
 The season also introduced "Dirty Laundry," The Surreal Life talk show hosted by Sally Jessy Raphael.
 Raphael focused on Cannatella, making several unflattering remarks about her drinking problem, including that she acted "like a slut."
 Other moments included a surprise stop at the Desert Shadows Inn, a nudist resort (from which Tammy Faye fled in tears), and the production of a children's play.